melvio/hopla/README.md

-  complete             Print or enable shell autocompletion. config               Get, set, or list config values. feed                 Feed a pet. get                  GROUP for getting information from Habitica. request              Perform a HTTP request on the Habitica API. set                  GROUP to set things in Habitica. support-development  Support the development of Hopla.
+  complete             Print or enable shell autocompletion. config               Get, set, or list config values. feed                 Feed a pet. get_user                  GROUP for getting information from Habitica. request              Perform a HTTP request on the Habitica API. set                  GROUP to set things in Habitica. support-development  Support the development of Hopla.